Nawias/dslayout/README.md

 ## Usage
 Just put `dslayout.lua` wherever you need it, be it a library folder or your game folder.
 Next, `require` it and put handlers in place:
-Check out the included demo `main.lua` to see it in practice.
 ```lua
 function love.load()
     dslayout:init(--[[optional configuration]])